 The diffeomorphisms we consider are not expansive (see \S\ref{sec:tail-entropy} for definitions of expansivity and related concepts).
-In fact, a $C^1$ perturbation of a Bonatti--Viana diffeomorphism may not even be asymptotically h-expansive, and thus may have positive tail entropy \cite{BF}.
+In fact, a $C^1$ perturbation of a diffeomorphism $\fbv$ may not even be asymptotically h-expansive, and thus may have positive tail entropy \cite{BF}.
 We handle this by showing that any measure with large enough free energy is \emph{almost expansive} (Definition \ref{almostexpansive}), so the failure of expansivity does not affect equilibrium states.
 A significant technical point in our approach is that we carry out all our estimates coarsely at a definite fixed scale which is too large to `see' the bad dynamics that may occur at small scales or infinitesimally.
 We control the smaller scales indirectly using bounds on the tail entropy.
 The need to be precise and careful about scales leads to substantial technicalities in our arguments.